PNW-TechPros/js-natural-lenses/README.md

 * Pass as many keys as desired — one per layer of container through which to dig — to `lens` to construct a lens to that slot.
 * Strings and numbers are different when used as keys, but only when _setting_, and only if the container itself is not present within _its_ container: a key that is a number will cause an Array to be created, where any other key will cause an Object to be created.
 * For *getting*, these optics work pretty well for any JavaScript data that does not require invoking methods along the way.
-When *setting* or *transforming*, default lenses only support JSON data; to *set* or *transform* with other data types, use `lens.Factory` with an appropriate container factory to construct the lenses.
+When *setting* or *transforming*, default lenses only support JSON data; to *set* or *transform* with other data types, use `lens.Factory` with an appropriate container factory to construct the lenses, or use a `lens.Step`.
 * Operations are intended to be immutable, but the library only encourages it and does not demand it.
 Values returned by `get` are from the input data and are as mutable as the input data.
 Method names commemorate the imposition of immutability by including `InClone`.
 * Primary operations with lenses are `get`, `setInClone`, and `xformInClone`.
 Some of these have variants that end in `_maybe` — see the description of the Maybe monad below.